trans-travel/trans-travel/us/id.md

  * [2023 S1100 - School Bathroom Ban](https://legiscan.com/ID/text/S1100/id/2730977)

 ## General Safety

+Bathroom usage may soon (as of Mar 27, 2026) become illegal for many trans people in Idaho.
+This law would carry felony penalties.

 Idaho has few protections for trans people, and trans children may be at particular risk if using puberty blockers or hormone replacement therapy.